Bodie Island Lighthouse on the Outer Banks NC

 Recent Renovations to Bodie Island Lighthouse

-Following a $5 million dollar renovation that began in August of 2009, Bodie Island Lighthouse became open for climbing to the public for the first time ever on March of 2013.
+Following a $5 million dollar renovation that began in August of 2009, Bodie Island Lighthouse became open for climbing to the public for the first time ever in March of 2013.

-Multi-year renovations including replacing many of the old stair steps and reinforcing the metal supports under the lens and balcony as well as repainting the exterior of the structure.
+Multi-year renovations include replacing many of the old stair steps and reinforcing the metal supports under the lens and balcony as well as repainting the exterior of the structure.

 How to Climb Bodie Island Lighthouse